Italy’s ‘cannabis light’ creates buzz even if the pot won’t

 “To say it is for collectors doesn’t mean a thing,” Coldiretti’s Masini said.
 “If you can sell something that can be eaten or inhaled, obviously the use is something different.”

-Even so, cannabis light is a far cry from the legal weed with THC levels of 5% to 35% that adults can buy for recreational use at licensed dispensaries in some parts of the U.S. A Seattle blogger accustomed to the high-octane marijuana in Washington state called Italy’s cannabis light “faux weed” after sucking on a fat joint in Rome and feeling nothing.
+Even so, cannabis light is a far cry from the legal weed with THC levels of 5% to 35% that adults can buy for recreational use at licensed dispensaries in some parts of the U.S. A Seattle blogger accustomed to the high-octane marijuana in Washington state called Italy’s cannabis light “faux weed” after smoking some in Rome and feeling nothing.
 Other reviewers have described a slight relaxing effect.

 THC content - or more precisely, how much it takes to get stoned - was considered by Italy’s Supreme Court of Cassation in the May 30 decision that alarmed the cannabis light industry.
 The case involved two light cannabis shops in central Italy that police shut down on suspicion of drug trafficking.
 An investigating judge threw out charges against the owner.
 Similar cases had resulted in conflicting verdicts on whether the shops could operate legally.